If you’re a writer, or even if you’re a liberal arts student looking for the best laptop for school, you’ve come to the

-What’s more, our exclusive price comparison tool will show you where you can buy each one for the cheapest price, so you don’t have to trawl through the web comparing prices on competing sites.
+Plus, we’ve included our exclusive price comparison tool, so you can find the cheapest price, so you don’t have to waste precious time digging through the web.
 If you want to see a more comprehensive list of prices and retailers, all you have to do is click the ‘view all prices’ link on each widget.

 The best laptops for writers: